meanwise-eng/meanwise-server/docs/auth.md

 	- password (string)
 	- email

-* **Logic:**
+* **Logic:** `Authentication Required`

 	Checks if the user exists or not if yes then update the auth token object to that user and redirects to the home view.
+Authentication is required to get past this view.

 * **Response:**